XorTroll/Goldleaf/cur-changelog.md

 - The user icon is exported again after changing it

-- A minor bug was fixed where logging wouldn't happen in certain menus
+- A bug was fixed where logging wouldn't happen correctly in certain menus

 - Mounted filesystems are now properly disposed when exiting Goldleaf